luapower/luapower-all/nw.md

 Quitting is a multi-phase process:

 1. the `app:quitting()` event is fired.
-If it returns false, quitting is aborted.
+If it returns `false`, quitting is aborted.
 2. the `win:closing()` event is fired on all non-parented windows.
-   If any of them returns false, quitting is aborted.
+   If any of them returns `false`, quitting is aborted.
 3. `win:close(true)` is called on all windows (in reverse-creation order).
    If new windows are created during this process, quitting is aborted.
 4. the app loop is stopped.